 Overview of eye drops

 Medicines reconciliation is the process of accurately listing a person’s medicines.
-This often takes place when they’re admitted into a service and is an important day to day job of a junior doctor.
+This often takes place when they’re admitted into a service and is an important day to day job of a resident doctor.
 It has been demonstrated that patients admitted to the hospital for non-ophthalmic reasons do not always receive their eye drops as prescribed.
 In addition, medications prescribed in the form of eye drops may also have adverse systemic effects that doctors need to be aware of and consider.
 This article, therefore, aims to give an overview of the common eyedrops you’ll encounter in the wards, their indications and cautions.

 Overview